Saint Laurent Fall/Winter 2026 Look1

 Final Assessment

-Instead, it revisits one of its most defining garments.
+It revisits one of its most defining garments.

-The tuxedo suit and the lace dress—two images that seem almost contradictory—exist side by side throughout the collection.
+The tuxedo suit and the lace dress — two images that seem almost contradictory — exist side by side throughout the collection.

 One represents discipline.
+The other, exposure.

-And sixty years after Yves Saint Laurent first introduced Le Smoking, the tension between power and seduction still defines the house.
+Saint Laurent’s identity has always lived in the space between those two forces.
+Sixty years after Yves Saint Laurent first introduced Le Smoking, the tension between power and seduction still defines the house.

 Saint Laurent Fall/Winter 2026 Look 14